Let’s talk Art in Society in Asia 1960s–1990s.

 We also hope that with the growing interest in our region, visitors can better understand our shared identity and history, and realise that artistic revolutions in Asia were not just influenced by movements from the West, but also emerged from local social and cultural contexts.

-If you had to share three key artworks from 'Awakenings', what works would it be and why?
+If you had to share three artworks from Awakenings, which works would they be and why?

 Many of the issues that the works discuss continue to be relevant to modern society today.